A regret for many entrepreneurs is that they didn’t start building their audience sooner.

 - Figure out your business idea or niche → Promote it and get customers

-(Unless you have a mainstream service and a large advertising budget.)
+- (This doesn’t work unless you have a mainstream service, and a large network or advertising budget.)

 - Build an audience → Get to know them → Create your marketing message and offerings → Get customers/clients

-If you develop entrepreneurial skills, and build your own audience, you’ll be in a better position to create your own job, your own right livelihood, your own meaningful work, instead of hoping someone will tell you what to do.
+If you develop entrepreneurial skills, and build your own audience, you’ll be in a much better position to create your own livelihood, your own meaningful work, instead of hoping someone will give you a job.

 For everyone who wants meaningful work in the future, it is imperative to start building your own audience now.

-Your audience, your personal brand, doesn’t have to take 20 years to build.
-But if you start today, you will be in a much better position a year.
+Your audience and brand don’t have to take 10 years to build.
+But if you start today, you will be in a better position one year from now.